rdeane/MeqSilhouette/docs/source/components.rst

 where for source :math:`s` and antenna :math:`p`, :math:`G_{p}` and :math:`E_{ps}` represent the direction-independent effects (DIEs) and direction-dependent effects (DDEs) respectively, :math:`K_{ps}` represents the scalar phase delay matrix, and :math:`B_{s}` represents the brightness matrix.

-.. todo:: Describe the various Jones matrices that are implemented in MeqSilhouette.
-For now, refer to Natarajan et al., in prep.
+For more details, refer to Natarajan et al., (in prep).